-In 1984, Apple Computers release the Macintosh and the face of computing hasn’t been the same since.
+In 1984, Apple Computers released the Macintosh and the face of computing hasn’t been the same since.
 Software has enabled the average computer user accessibility to professional quality tools.
 Even simple tools such as a word processor or a photo-editing package allow the least adept feel like a pro.

 Computers, in fact, have a tendency to stifle creativity.
-Leaning on clip-art, copy-and-paste and photographic filters prevent us from coming up with our own, new ideas.
+Leaning on clip-art, copy-and-paste, and photographic filters prevent us from coming up with our own, new ideas.
 We tend to favor the tools that offer the least resistance to getting our job done.

 The result?
 We generate the same drivel as we’ve done in the past.